sjp38/lazybox/README.md

-lazybox
+Lazybox
 =======

-Lazybox is a collection of scripts that helps automation of performance evaluation experiments.
+`lazybox` is a collection of scripts that helps automation of performance evaluation experiments.
 However, it can be used for automation of general computer program execution.